 George A. Bonanno, Ph.D. is a Professor of Clinical Psychology.
 He received his Ph.D. from Yale University in 1991.
 His research and scholarly interests have centered on the question of how human beings cope with loss, trauma and other forms of extreme adversity, with an emphasis on resilience and the salutary role of flexible coping and emotion regulatory processes.
 Professor Bonanno’s recent empirical and theoretical work has focused on defining and documenting adult resilience in the face of loss or potential traumatic events, and on identifying the range of psychological and contextual variables that predict both psychopathological and resilient outcomes.
-He was co-editor of Emotion: Current Issues and Future Directions (Guilford) and recently authored The Other Side of Sadness: What the New Science of Bereavement Tells us about Life After Loss (Basic Books).
+In 2019, he received lifetime achievement awards from both the Association for Psychological Science (APS) and the International Positive Psychology Association (IPPA).
+He is most recent book is The Other Side of Sadness: What the New Science of Bereavement Tells us about Life After Loss (Basic Books).
 Email: firstname.lastname@example.org

 Thomas Derrick Hull

 Derrick Hull is a doctoral student in the Clinical Psychology Program.
 He received an Ed.M. in Mind, Brain and Education from Harvard University, and an M.A. in Psychology in Education from Teachers College, Columbia University.
 He investigates the unique psychological challenges of modernity using the biological and social determinants of emotion as a paradigm case.
 His research focuses on 1) regulatory flexibility, 2) the attentional components of emotion, and 3) assisted attentional disengagement through social and technological interventions to enhance coping and well-being.